ralvandar-race/sprint2vec_revision/README.md

     This process consists of three main components: data preprocessing, feature construction, and modeling.
 Below are the key scripts involved:

     - **Data Preprocessing**: Scripts like `LoadData.py`, `PreprocessData.py`, and `SplitData.py` are utilized.
+        - [LoadData.py](Scripts/Modeling/LoadData.py): Loads the data from the database.
+Execute the following command:

+            ```bash
+            python LoadData.py <project_name>
+            ```
+            For example, to load the data for the Apache project, run the following command:
+            ```bash
+            python LoadData.py apache
+            ```

+        - [SplitData.py](Scripts/Modeling/SplitData.py): Split the loaded data into train/validation/test sets.
+Execute the following command:

+            ```bash
+            python SplitData.py <project_name>
+            ```
+            For example, to split the data for the Apache project, run the following command:
+            ```bash
+            python SplitData.py apache
+            ```

+        - [PreprocessData.py](Scripts/Modeling/PreprocessData.py): Preprocess the data for modeling.
+Execute the following command:

+            ```bash
+            python PreprocessData.py <project_name>
+            ```
+            For example, to preprocess the data for the Apache project, run the following command:
+            ```bash
+            python PreprocessData.py apache
+            ```

         Some scripts may require customization based on your database and workspace configurations.

-    - **Feature Construction**: Scripts such as `PrepSprint2Vec.py` are involved in constructing features.
+For example,
+        ```python
+        connection = pymysql.connect(
+            host="<host_name>",
+            port="<port>",
+            user="<username>",
+            passwd="<password>",
+            database=repo,
+            ...
+        )
+        ```
+        `<host_name>`, `<port>`, `<username>`, `<password>`, and `<repo>` should be replaced with the database configurations and credentials.

+    - **Feature Construction**: Scripts like `Prep*.py` are used to construct features for modeling, such as [PrepSprint2vec.py](Scripts/Modeling/PrepSprint2vec.py) for our approach (i.e., Sprint2Vec), [PrepExisting.py](Scripts/Modeling/PrepExisting.py) for the existing approach, [PrepOnlySprint.py](Scripts/Modeling/PrepOnlySprint.py) for ALT 1, [PrepOnlyTabular.py](Scripts/Modeling/PrepOnlyTabular.py) for ALT 2, [PrepSprintIssue.py](Scripts/Modeling/PrepSprintIssue.py) for ALT 3, [PrepSprintDev.py](Scripts/Modeling/PrepSprintDev.py) for ALT 4, and [PrepSprint2vecNoText.py](Scripts/Modeling/PrepSprint2vecNoText.py) for ALT 5.
+You can execute the scripts by:

+        ```bash
+        python Prep*.py <following_arguments>
+        ```
+        you can run the following command to construct features for Sprint2Vec that requires the project name, the text type, the developer activity type, the RNN type for the activity model, the activation dimension for the activity model, and the pooling type as arguments:

+        ```bash
+        python PrepSprint2vec.py apache bow full lstm 16 mean
+        ```
+        This means that the script will construct features for the Apache project using the Bag-of-Words (BoW) text type, full developer activity type, LSTM RNN type for the activity model, 16 activation dimensions for the activity model, and mean pooling type.
+        > Note that the arguments may vary based on the script and the approach.

-    - **Modeling**: Scripts like `ActLSTM.py`, `TrainActRNN.py`, and `akregressor.py` are used for modeling.
+    - **Modeling & Evaluation**: Scripts like `ActLSTM.py`, `ActGRU.py`, and `TrainActRNN.py` are used for training the RNN-based developer activity models, while `akregressor.py` are used for training downstream regressors.

-    Once customized, execute the scripts in the Modeling folder to preprocess the data, train the models, and evaluate them.
+    It is worth to note that you can execute the scripts in the Modeling folder to preprocess the data, train the models, and evaluate them.
 This is primarily done by running the `run_*.py` files.
 For example, you can run the following command to load, preprocess, and split the data:
     ```bash
     python Modeling/run_data.py
     ```